 The sooner you see a lawyer, the better because depositions and evidence collection often take time.

-What types of compensation am I entitled to from a car accident?
+What types of compensation am I entitled to from a motor vehicle accident?

-Medical bills and lost wages can put you in a bind in a hurry.
-However, a skilled Charlotte auto accident lawyer can position you well to recover your expenses and then some.
+Medical bills and lost wages can put you in a bind.
+When seeking compensation, a skilled Charlotte auto accident lawyer can position you well to recover your expenses and then some.